 A continuation of CLAS 101, with extended reading passages in Latin prose and poetry.
-Prerequisite: CLAS 101 or instructor’s consent.
+Prerequisite: CLAS 101.
 Spring semester.

 An introduction to Attic Greek with emphasis on the grammar, syntax and vocabulary necessary for reading Greek prose and poetry.
 Fall semester.

 CLAS 112 / GREK 112 Elementary Greek 2 – GS7 C-SL

 A continuation of CLAS 111, with extended reading passages in Greek prose and poetry.
 Prerequisite: CLAS 111.
 Spring semester.

 CLAS 200 / RELS 200 Augustine and the Classical World

 This course surveys the life and times of Augustine of Hippo (A.D.
 354-430), one of the great thinkers of the Western world.
 With more than 100 books, 200 letters and 500 sermons, he left a lasting impact on Western philosophy, religion and culture, and was a major influence in shaping the theology of Western Christianity.
 The classical heritage of Greece and Rome influenced Augustine’s thinking and in turn his impact on the late Roman world.
 We will attempt to understand how the synthesis produced by Augustine is both a final flowering of classical civilization and a cornerstone of the coming Christian civilization of the Middle Ages.

 CLAS 203 Readings in Latin – GS7 C-SL